Sonophage/Tersus-Home/README.md

 This project was born from the need to **reclaim personal space** in Linux.
 Not just to dotfile — but to **ritualize the environment**.
 A home folder should feel like a sanctuary.
 Tush gives you a way to **build that sanctuary** — and remove it just as cleanly.

-Built with thoughtfulness by [@cvltik](https://github.com/cvltik), with the idea that our tools should reflect our minds.

 ---

 ## 📄 License